Common Name: “Open Water”

 One of the benefits of participating in PCH Scuba's Open Water certification is the flexibility you have with how you want to structure your class.
 Everyone's time demands, ability to travel and budgets are different, so we've developed options to allow you to choose different paths towards certification.

-The knowledge development and pool training portions of your Open Water certification are all conducted at the San Fernando Regional Pool in either the classroom or the pool facility.
+The knowledge development portion is conducted at our dive shop in Agoura Hills, CA. The pool training portions of your Open Water certification are all conducted at the San Fernando Regional Pool.

 The ocean dives have various different possibilities, but they all start with three dives at Casino Point on the island of Catalina on Saturday.
 This allows us to get the bulk of the check out dives completed at the the easiest shore dive location in Southern California: concrete steps and hand rails right into water teeming with life!
 If you'd like to spend the weekend in Catalina, then you can continue with your training right at Casino Point on Sunday, and roll right into the Open Water Upgrade after you complete your first certification!
 Alternatively, you can choose to come back to the mainland and spend Sunday on one of our chartered dive boats, completing your certification while exploring a variety of dive sites in either the northern or southern chain of the Channel Islands.
 Another option is to complete your training with a beach dive at a local dive site here on the mainland on Sunday.
 Whatever your time commitment or budget, we can tailor your training to match your needs!